 The medical staff, for whom this app was designed, needed a way to:

-Due to undisclosed restrictions, the Samsung Galaxy phones the medics and staff were issued had not apps or tools installed.
-This authorized app would be their only means of texting/instant messaging with each other.
+Due to restrictions, the phones issued to the medics have no apps or tools installed.
+This authorized app is the only means of texting.

-Note: This was a real project, but the app’s name and all other information shown on the screens is fictionalized, along with the user story.
+Note: This was a real project, but the app’s name and all other information shown on the screens has been fictionalized, along with the user story.

 Story of the User’s Journey

 [Splash screen] Elizabeth Alturaz, a medic and training specialist, is temporarily reassigned to a remote medical facility with a staff shortage.
 Before leaving, she is issued a phone with the “Chat and Incident Reporting” app pre-installed.
 She opens the app to check it out and set up a profile.
 She sees the splash screen momentarily, then the login screen appears.

 [Login] Since she is a new user she taps Sign Up.

 [Signup] On the Signup screen she fills in her info.

 [First arrival screen] After her account has been created, she arrives at a page with tabs at the top and a prompt to set up her profile.

 [Profile menu dropdown] She taps around checking out what’s revealed by each tab, then she taps the profile menu dropdown and chooses My Profile.